erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 >>> [3] + ["alfa"]
 = [3,"alfa"]
 ```
-The best way to append an element at the end of a list is via the *.append* method.
+The most efficient way to append an element at the end of a list is via the *.append* method.
 ``` c
 >>> list m
 >>> m.append(3.14)